exogee-technology/graphweaver/README.md

 ### Publishing

-To publish the packages in the monorepo, first you need to assess the types of changes that occurred.
+To publish the packages in the monorepo first you need to assess the types of changes that occurred.
 Follow semver and run the appropriate command for `major`, `minor` or `patch` changes.

 ```console